 - To report illegal dumping/spills in the creek or an illicit discharge into the City’s storm drain system, please call 1-800-NO DUMPING (1-800-663-8674).

 - For emergency situations such as a hazardous waste spill or a situation that will result in the imminent and substantial danger to the health and safety of persons, please call Police/Fire Dispatch at (510) 724-1111 or call 911.

 The Clean Water Program is dictated by State and Federal environmental mandates, requiring every City to comply under the National Pollutant Discharge Elimination System (NPDES) permit.
 Thus the City of Hercules has implemented the following programs:

 The Street Sweeping Program was initiated to catch the trash and debris before it reaches the storm drain systems and creeks.
-All residential streets are swept on a monthly basis and all main streets are swept twice-a month.
+All residential streets are swept on a monthly basis and all main streets are swept twice-a month or weekly.
 The Street Sweeping Map (PDF) shows when your street will be swept.
 The street sweeping schedule is designed to work in conjunction with the trash collection schedule.
 To assist us in keeping our streets and creeks clean, please do not park your vehicle on the street the day your street will be swept.

 Storm Drain Maintenance

 As part of the Clean Water Program, the City initiated the Storm Drain Collection System Maintenance and Clean-Up Program.
 The goal of this program is to prevent silt and debris from entering into the creeks and eventually into the bay.
 Annually, staff inspects approximately 300 catch basins throughout the City.
 Base on these inspection, catch basin and storm drain mains are cleaned twice a year, before and after the rainy season.